New Cannabis Production Course Available

 The Saskatoon Horticulture Society

-The application deadline is September 30th.
+The annual scholarship application and essay submission deadline is September 30th.

 Please visit the Saskatoon Horticulture Society website for an application form and details.